Serco and partners seal new nuclear deal with MoD

-LONDON Outsourcing group Serco (SRP.L) said it has agreed an extended deal worth about 1.5 billion pounds with Britain's Ministry of Defence to provide and maintain the country's nuclear warheads.
+LONDON Outsourcing group Serco (SRP.L) said it has agreed an extended deal worth about 1.5 billion pounds ($2.4 billion) with Britain's Ministry of Defense to provide and maintain the country's nuclear warheads.

 The new pricing agreement for the Atomic Weapons Establishment (AWE) contract, reached together with Serco's joint venture partners, Lockheed Martin Corp (LMT.N) and Jacobs Engineering Group Inc (JEC.N), will run from April 1, 2013 until March 31, 2018.